 For those who celebrate Christmas, Christmas trees are an essential holiday decoration.
-Real Christmas trees can brighten up a home, spread holiday warmth, and help the environment.
+They can brighten up a home, spread holiday warmth, and help the environment.
 Unfortunately, they can also be a fire hazard.
 According to a report from the National Fire Protection Association (NFPA), Christmas tree fires caused an average of 160 home fires, fifteen injuries, and three deaths from 2013 to 2017.
 Annually, these fires contributed to approximately $10 million in property damage.

-The most common causes of Christmas tree fires involve electrical distribution or lighting equipment.
+The most common causes of these fires involve electrical distribution or lighting equipment.
 According to researchers from the NFPA, 44 percent of home Christmas tree fires were attributed to these factors.
 Twenty-five percent of Christmas tree fires involved a heat source, such as candles or space heaters, being too close to the tree.
 In almost 40 percent of reported cases, Christmas tree fires began in the living room.

 - Place Christmas trees away from flammable heat sources, such as candles or space heaters.

 - Make sure that any lights you decorate your tree with are not defective or damaged.
 If you notice that your lights have cracked plugs, frayed wires, or bent prongs, do not use them.